sci-42ver/SICP_SDF/sicp_notes.md

 - [`[=e=]` (See macOS tr)](https://www.davekb.com/browse_computer_tips:linux_tr_equiv_chars:txt)
 - Also see `info join` example
 # CS 61A lab
+Up to Week 3, they are much easier than the book exercises or more specifically they are easy after having done exercises.
 ## Week 1 part 1
 - I won't check `emacs`.
 - I [don't have 32-bit system](https://people.eecs.berkeley.edu/~bh/61a-pages/Scheme/source/linux.html), so I won't install stk